 Napier is one of the biggest names in the truck bed tent industry; they carry a wide variety of products, but the Backroadz is one of the more popular models.
 It’s essentially a dome tent with a small vestibule that sticks out over the tailgate.
-The Backroadz comes in five different sizes, so check to make sure the one your purchase is right for your make/model and bed length.
+The Backroadz comes in five different sizes, so check to make sure your purchase is right for your make/model and bed length.

 The Backroadz is designed with comfort in mind, which is particularly evident if you’re a tall camper – the center height of the tent is 62 inches.
-It’s not enough for most people to be able to stand up in, but it will make maneuvering around inside the tent a whole lot less stressful.
+It’s not enough for most people to stand up in, but it will make maneuvering around inside the tent a whole lot less stressful.
 It also has a full floor, which protects you and the rest of your camping gear from any residual dirt or spills that might be in the truck bed.
 However, the floor is fairly thin and needs to be treated with care.

 It’s a three-season tent that comes with a fairly solid rainfly that can be attached if the weather goes south.
-The inner tent is made from 68-denier polyester, which is definitely on the thinner side but helps to keep weight down (the tent still weighs 16 pounds though).
+The inner tent is made from 68-denier polyester, which is definitely on the thinner side but helps keep weight down (the tent still weighs 16 pounds).
 Fiberglass poles hold it all together, which aren’t as strong and are more prone to catastrophic failure when compared to an aluminum frame.
 The poles are color-coded to make assembly less complicated and time-consuming.
 It’s easy enough to do on your own, but having a partner will make it go a lot faster.